NaghamProgrammer/Ubrary/README.md

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-(Note: You would need to add a LICENSE file to the repository)

 ---
 Made with ❤️ by The Ubrary Team